moremorefor/PhotoshopTinyPatch/README.md

 Assistant tool to create a 9patch image for Android.

 ### ApplyTextToLayerName
 If layer name doesn't auto change, this is useful.
 Apply text layers content to layers name.

+### CreateTiledObject
+Tiling the selected layer.
+*However, it does not work well if you select the layerSet.
+It's a API bug in Photoshop.

 ### ExportPreviewImages
 Export the preview images easily.